Everything you need to know about the referendum regarding the Union's affiliation to the National Union of Students UK (NUS UK).

 4. We would still be able to work with other unions on national campaigning.

-5. If students wanted to, they could hold a vote re-affiliate in the future.
+5. If students wanted to, they could engage with our democratic processes to re-affiliate in the future.

 What happens if we stay affiliated to NUS UK?